-Trump freezes Venezuela gov’t assets in escalation
+Trump freezes Venezuelan government assets amid tensions

 U.S. National Security Adviser John Bolton hinted earlier Monday that far-reaching U.S. action was close at hand.
 Speaking to reporters on the eve of an international conference in Peru to show support for Guaidó, he said that the U.S. was readying measures “that will show the determination that the United States has to get a peaceful transfer of power.”

+Russia, which has staunchly backed Maduro, denounced the U.S. action.
+Konstantin Kosachev, the head of the Russian upper house’s international affairs committee, said Tuesday the move amounts to “international banditry.”
+He added in remarks carried by the state RIA Novosti news agency that it represents an “open meddling into Venezuela’s internal affairs.”

-The measures are likely to exacerbate suffering in already moribund economy marked by six-digit hyperinflation and a deep, multi-year contraction that surpasses that of the Great Depression in the U.S.
+The measures are likely to exacerbate suffering in an already moribund economy marked by six-digit hyperinflation and a deep, multi-year contraction that surpasses that of the Great Depression in the U.S.

 Previous sanctions targeting the South American nation’s oil industry, the source of almost all of its export earnings, have already accelerated a crash in oil production that started with Maduro’s election in 2013 following the death of his mentor Hugo Chavez.

-More than 100 officials and government insiders have also had their U.S. assets frozen and blocked from doing business with Americans.
+More than 100 officials and government insiders also have had their U.S. assets frozen and blocked from doing business with Americans.
 As part of the executive order, Americans or U.S. companies that do business with such individuals face penalties.
 The same Maduro supporters will also be banned from entering the U.S.

 Exceptions will be allowed for the delivery of food, medicine and clothing.
 Transactions with Venezuela’s still sizable private sector do not appear to be affected either.
 It’s unclear how the actions will affect American oil giant Chevron, which last month received a three-month exemption from the U.S. Treasury to allow it to continue drilling for oil with state-run oil monopoly PDVSA.

 The Maduro government has yet to respond.
-But Guaidó celebrated the U.S. action, saying it would protect Houston-based oil company CITGO — Venezuela’s most valuable overseas asset — from attempts by Maduro to mortgage its assets.
+But Guaidó celebrated the U.S. action, saying it would protect Houston-based oil company CITGO, Venezuela’s most valuable overseas asset, from attempts by Maduro to mortgage its assets.

 “Any individual, company, institution or nation that tries to do business with the regime will be seen by the international justice system as collaborating with and sustaining a dictatorship,” Guaidó said in a series of late-night Tweets.
 “They will be subject to sanctions and considered an accomplice to crimes.”

-Geoff Ramsey, a researcher at the Washington Office on Latin America, said that the measures will aggravate a humanitarian crisis even with the exceptions in place to protect the most vulnerable as western banks avoid processing even legitimate transactions.
+Geoff Ramsey, a researcher at the Washington Office on Latin America, said that the measures will aggravate a humanitarian crisis even with the exceptions in place to protect the most vulnerable as Western banks avoid processing even legitimate transactions.

 “The truth is that no financial institution wants to run afoul of the Treasury Department,” he said.